angusfretwell/media-downloader/README.md

 # media-downloader

-Docker Compose applications for a media downloader and server with Plex, Transmission, Nzbget, Sonarr, Headphones, and CouchPotato.
+A media downloader and server Docker Compose application with Plex, Transmission, Nzbget, Sonarr, Headphones, and CouchPotato.